 Making the most of blue skies

-Arriving in the tiny village of Amulree where our walk was to begin the usual bickering about the correct route to take ensued – the footpath to Loch Tay or the old road to Loch Tay?
+Arriving in the tiny village of Amulree to start our walk, the usual bickering about which route to take ensued.
+The footpath to Loch Tay or the old road to Loch Tay?
 Ten minutes of bickering later we were on our way along the footpath to Loch Tay.

-The wee white dug was in his element swaggering along the path like he owned the place.
-He looked on bemused at the sheep roaming freely around him.
-We’ve always reckoned that he sees them as giant Westies.
+The wee white dug was in his element, strutting along the path like he owned it and looking on bemused at free roaming sheep.
+We reckon he sees them as giant Westies.
 He’s spent lots of time around sheep, travelling to some of Scotland’s remotest places since he was a puppy.
 He always stops to observe them quietly, before heading on his merry way.
 (We always keep him on a lead around them).

-Not long into our walk a pretty white cottage with a solitary tree standing next to it came into view.
-A puff of smoke floated out of the chimney and into the breeze free sky.
+Not long into our walk, a solitary white cottage came into view – a puff of smoke floating out of the chimney.
+It looked idyllic.
 Our peace was soon shattered.
-BOOM – Yikes, was that a gun shot?!
-Nah, don’t be silly it’s probably just the chimney popping we agreed.
-Is that even a thing?!
-BOOM.
-Our pace increased as no sign of movement or life could be seen around said remote, and now not so romantic and idyllic white cottage.
-BOOM – we practically ran off down the path.
-In my over active imagination the stuff of horror movies was unfolding inside that now sinister little cottage.
+BANG – was that a gun shot?
+Nah – probably just the chimney popping.
+Is that even a thing?
+BANG.
+Our pace quickened.
+No signs of life could be seen around the cottage.
+Suddenly it didn’t seem quite so idyllic.
+BANG – in my over active imagination a horror movie was unfolding inside the now creepy wee cottage.

 After what seemed like a safe distance (out of gun range), we relaxed back into our walk.
-A frozen Loch Freuchie stretched out to our left, heather-clad hills to our right and bright, blue skies overhead.
+A frozen Loch Freuchie stretched out to our left, heather covered hills to our right and blue skies overhead.

 Poignant ruins of a long gone settlement

-I’d been drawn to the walk after reading about the Perthshire Clearances in this area.
-I was on the hunt for clearance ruins.
-I didn’t have to look hard to find them.
-The Lochside was littered with the ruins of settlements now long gone.
+I’d been drawn to this particular walk after reading about the Perthshire Clearances.
+I was on the hunt for clearance ruins and I found them.
+The remains of cottages, were scattered along the edge of the loch.

-I always find the sight of these ruined villages really poignant.
-They’re beautiful and hauntingly sad at the same time.
-I’d love to be able to travel back to see them as they once were – full of life and activity, a hub of hard graft.
+I always find abandoned villages poignant, sad places, but there’s a haunting beautiful to them too.
+I’d love to travel back in time to see them as they once were – full of life and a hub of hard graft.
 Where did their occupants end up?
-Were they brutally chased off the land, their cottages set alight by ruthless land owners or did they leave of their own accord after struggling to eke out an existence in a rapidly changing land?
+Were they chased off the land, their cottages set alight by ruthless land owners, or did they leave of their own accord after struggling to eke out a living in a rapidly changing country?

-I later discovered that there’s a settlement called Amulree in Perth, Ontario so it seems more that feasible that at least some of these Loch Freuchie villagers ended up calling Canada home.
+There’s a settlement in Perth, Ontario called Amulree, so it possible some of Loch Freuchie’s villagers ended up calling Canada home.

 The hounds of hell